-According to international definition, human trafficking means: “The recruitment, transportation, transfer, harbouring or purchase of persons for the sole purpose of exploitation.”
+According to the definition of the United Nations, human trafficking means: “The recruitment, transportation, transfer, harbouring or receipt of persons for the purpose of exploitation.”

-Whether they emigrate legally or illegally, they then go with false promises of work or prospective marriages.
-Upon their arrival, the victims are coerced into dependence through debt bondage, violence or drugs, therefore becoming “exploited” goods.
-They are deprived of their personal rights, freedom of speech, independence and self-respect.
+The victims are then brought to the country either, legally or illegally, lead by false promises of work or prospective marriages.
+Once they arrive, the victims are coerced into a position of dependence by their traffickers through; debt bondage, violence, and/or drugs.
+Therefore, the victims become“exploited” goods and are deprived of their personal rights, freedom of speech, independence, and self-respect.

-Israel conducted a study about prostitution in the country and published the results.
+Israel - The Jerusalem Institute of Justice conducted a study about prostitution in Israel.
+The results are published below.

 Switzerland is a destination and transit country for human trafficking.
-Human trafficking occurs in secret wherefore it is difficult to assess the extent of the whole problem.
-According to the Swiss Federal Office of Police, between 1,500 and 3,000 trafficking victims come to Switzerland each year.
-This is an estimate; the actual number of cases might even be higher.
+Because it occurs in secret, assessing the extent of human trafficking becomes difficult.
+The Swiss Federal Office of Police report cases between 1,500 and 3,000 trafficking victims are brought into Switzerland each year.
+Due to secrecy, the actual number of cases are unknown but estimated to be higher.

-You will find the fact sheet of KSMM (Swiss Coordination Unit against the Trafficking in Persons and Smuggling of Migrants) here:
+You will find more information on the website of FedPol/KSMM (Swiss Coordination Unit against the Trafficking in Persons and Smuggling of Migrants) here

-Please always report any suspicion of an exploitive situation, wherein a person is forced to do something against his or her will, either through threat of force, deception, fraud or abuse in connection with human trafficking and sexual exploitation.
-Give a victim your voice and help to solve a crime.
+Situations in which a person is being forced to do something against his or her will, either through the threat of force, deception, fraud or abuse, could be in connection with human trafficking and sexual exploitation and must be reported.